ammaryh92/ammaryh92/README.md

 ### Hi there, I'm Ammar Yasser 👋

-## I'm a Pharmacist, Self-taught Developer, and Data Scientist.
+## I'm a Self-taught Developer, and Data Scientist.

 - 🌱 I’m mainly interested in Machine Learning and Bioinformatics.
 - 🥅 2021 Goals: Contribute more to Open Source projects, Computer Vision and Bioinformatics Projects.
+- ⚡ Fun fact: I am also a Pharmacist.

 ### Connect with me: